edg-l/edgarluque.com/content/blog/rust-fn-size-trick.md

 categories = ["rust"]
 +++

-When using generics in Rust (an any language that supports this), what happens under the hood is that the compiler generates a function implementation when it finds a call for each combination of different types used in the generic parameters.
+When using generics in Rust (and any language that supports this), what happens under the hood is that the compiler generates a function implementation when it finds a call for each combination of different types used in the generic parameters.

 This can produce a lot of code if the function body is big.